History of the Philippines: Administration of Gloria Macapagal Arroyo (2001–2010)

-Administration of Benigno Simeon Aquino III (2010–2016)
+Administration of Benigno Aquino III (2010–2016)

-Benigno Aquino III began his presidency on June 30, 2010, the fifteenth President of the Philippines.
-He is a bachelor and the son of former Philippines president Corazon C. Aquino.
+Benigno Aquino III, the son of president Corazon C. Aquino, began his presidency on June 30, 2010.
 His administration claimed to be focused on major reforms that would bring greater transparency, reduced poverty, reduced corruption, and a booming market which will give birth to a newly industrialized nation.

+He continued the 9-year implementation process of the K–12 curriculum that was started under his predecessor Gloria Macapagal Arroyo in 2008.
+Part of the it is the new curriculum's effectivity on April 24, 2012.
+To maintain continuity, Kindergarten was made compulsory through Kidergarten Education Reform Act of 2012 and the further 12 years by Enhanced Basic Education Act of 2013.

-Just as with his predecessor, however, Aquino's administration has been marked with a mix of success and scandal since his inauguration, beginning with the 2010 Manila hostage crisis that caused deeply strained relations between Manila and Hong Kong for a time.
+The 2010 Manila hostage crisis caused deeply strained relations between Manila and Hong Kong for a time.

 The Sultanate of Panay, the newset of 21 in the country, was formally established covering 10 000 Muslims in the island.

 Tensions regarding Sabah due to the Sultanate of Sulu's claim gradually rose during the early years of his administration.
 Standoffs in Sabah between The Sultanate of Sulu's Royal Army and the Malaysian forces struck in 2013.
+A surprise incursion by the supporters of the Sultanate of Sulu on Sabah resulted in the killing of civilians and members of the Malaysian armed forces.
+Following this attack, Malaysia ceased the annual cession of approximately $1,000 to the Sultan's heirs, which it had honored as part of an 1878 agreement with a British trading company over the use of the Sultanate's territory.
+In response to Malaysia's suspension of the annual payments, the Sulu claimants sought international arbitration, demanding US$32 billion.
+In January 2022, Spanish arbitrator Gonzalo Stampa ruled in their favor, awarding a historic US$14.9 billion.
+However, on 27 June 2023, the French Court of Appeals annulled the award, delivering a landmark victory for Malaysia.
+Recently, Stampa was convicted of contempt of court for defying rulings from the Madrid High Court and sentenced to six months in prison.

 In 2012, the Framework Agreement on the Bangsamoro was signed to create the Bangsamoro Government in Mindanao.
 In response, the Bangsamoro Islamic Freedom Fighters (BIFF) was assembled by religious extremists with the goal of seceding from the Philippines.

 The economy performed well at 7.2% GDP growth, the second fastest in Asia.